jhnbrd/bmp-car-rental/README.md

 -   **Car Listings:** Display of available cars with relevant details (e.g., make, model, price, availability).
 -   **Booking System:** Functionality for users to select rental dates and book cars.
 -   **Contact Page:** A contact form or information for users to get in touch.
--   **Role-Based Access Control:** Implementation of different user roles (e.g., customer, employee) with specific access permissions.
+-   **Role-Based Access Control:** Implementation of distinct user roles (Customer and Employee) with tailored access permissions.
 -   **Modern User Interface:** A responsive and user-friendly design built with Tailwind CSS and Blade templates.

 ## Technologies Used